majiinbju/core-interaction-studio-2018/projects/2_the-hyperlink/README.md

 > The anime and manga itself is based off of an ancient Chinese novel – *The Journey to the West*

 > To me, all the characters are linked in one way or another, sometimes biologically and sometimes because of their emotional similarities.
-These connections can be construed as hyperlinks that will help create a narrative for the psychological aspect of *Dragon Ball Z*
+These connections can be construed as hyperlinks that will help create a narrative for the psychological aspect of *Dragon Ball Z*.
 ---
 ## 🧪 Results